Freight Shipping from Oakland to Cleveland

 How much does it cost to ship freight from Oakland to Cleveland?

-Full truckload (FTL) rates from Oakland, CA to Cleveland, OH currently range from $6,020-$7,420 for a standard dry van load over the 2,800-mile route.
+Full truckload (FTL) rates from Oakland, CA to Cleveland, OH currently range $6,020-$7,420 (roughly $2.15-$2.66 per mile over 2,800 miles).
 LTL shipments typically cost $1,740-$2,780 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oakland to Cleveland?